Are you from around here?

 What's with all the grooming?

-Sea otters spend about 15 of their daylight hours grooming their fur by rolling and whirling in the water to remove food scraps and debris.
+Sea otters spend about 15 percent of each day grooming their fur by rolling and whirling in the water to remove food scraps and debris.
 They rub, comb and rake their fur with their forepaws and lick the fur with their coarse tongues.
 And they're not just doing it to look good!
 The fur insulates their bodies by trapping tiny air bubbles and keeping a layer of air between the outer surface and their skin.
 If the fur becomes dirty, it loses its insulating qualities, allowing water to penetrate all the way to the skin.
 Brrrr!

 - There are approximately 500,000 hairs on every square inch of a sea otter's fur - that equals the number of hairs on 3 or 4 entire human heads!